-“Did my job interview go well?” is one of the top questions you may find yourself thinking about after you complete an interview.
+“How did I do in my job interview?” is one of the top questions you may find yourself thinking about after you complete an interview.

-Perhaps you think that you nailed the question on your strengths and weaknesses.
+Perhaps you think that you nailed the question on your greatest strengths and weaknesses.
 But you also feel like you may have slipped up on the question about why you applied for the job.
-How can you know whether or not your interview went well?
+How can you know whether your interview went well?

-While it’s impossible to know how your interview went until you hear back from the company, there are a few indicators you can use to judge the success of your interview.
+It’s impossible to know how your interview went until you hear back from the company.
+But there are a few indicators you can use to get a better sense of your standing.

 #1: Your interviewer used positive affirmations

 During your interview, did the interviewer use any positive affirmations?
-If so, this can be a good signal that they are impressed with you and your experience.
+If so, this can be a good signal that they are impressed with you and your experience and is one of the best signs an interview went well.

 There are a few affirmations you can look out for.
-If an employer used positive responses like “Great answer” or “That is exactly the skill we are looking for in a candidate for this job,” then it is a good sign you are on the right track.
+If an employer used positive responses like “Great answer” or “That is exactly the skill we are looking for,” it’s a good sign.

 In addition, if an interviewer seems enthusiastic about your candidacy, then it is a good sign that you have adequately impressed them.
 Did the interviewer nod their head, or appear really engaged with your conversation?
 If so, you could be on a good track.